Food system: European Union

+Public–Private Partnerships

+Private sector corporations have been successful in building partnerships with governments which allows discussion and collaboration for how food systems work and are governed.
+Public–private partnerships and private sector led multistakeholder governance have positioned corporations as a leading voice on decisions where public governance authorities have become dependent on private sector funding.
+Lobbying influences trade agreements for food systems which led to creating barriers to competition and technical barriers to trade.
+Concerns around corporate governance within food systems as a substitute for regulation were raised by the Institute for Multi-Stakeholder Initiative Integrity.
+In April 2023, United States Agency for International Development (USAID) and the Global Food Safety Initiative (GFSI) announced a Memorandum of Understanding (MOU) to improve food safety and sustainable food systems in Africa.

 Transparency

 Transparency within food systems refers to the full disclosure of information about rules, procedures, and practices at all levels within a food production and supply chain.
 Transparency ensures that consumers have detailed information about the production of a given food item.
 Traceability, by contrast, is the ability to trace to their origins all components in a food production and marketing chain, whether processed or unprocessed (e.g., meat, vegetables) foods.
 Concerns about transparency and traceability have been heightened with food safety scares such as bovine spongiform encephalopathy (BSE) and Escherichia coli (E. coli), but do not exclusively refer to food safety.
 Transparency is also important in identifying foods that possess extrinsic qualities that do not affect the nature of the food per se, but affect its production, such as animal welfare, social justice issues, and environmental concerns.

 One of the primary ways transparency is achieved is through certification and/or the use of food labels.
 In the United States, some certification originates in the public sector, such as the United States Department of Agriculture (USDA) Organic label.
 Others have their origin in private sector certification (e.g., Humanely Raised, Certified Humane).
 Some labels do not rely on certification, such as the USDA's Country of Origin Label (COOL).

 Participation in local food systems such as Community Supported Agriculture (CSA), Farmers Markets, food cooperatives, and farmer cooperatives also enhances transparency.
 Diverse program are promoting purchase of locally grown and marketed foods.